wp-plugins/igumbi-online-booking/readme.txt

 * Download the plugin, add it to your blog in the plugin folder and activate it.
 * Go to the WordPress settings page (igumbi online bookings) and fill out the details.
 Get the 'Hotel code' from the [hotel settings page in igumbi](https://www.igumbi.net/settings/mine).
 * Add to any page, post, or as a sidebar widget.
-Integrate with shortcodes [igumbi_dialog] and [igumbi_avform] into your site template. [igumbi_dialog] needs to be laced where you want the response of the system.
+Integrate with shortcodes [igumbi_dialog] and [igumbi_avform] into your site template. [igumbi_dialog] needs to be placed into your template/page where you want the response of the booking system.
+You can get all fancy with [igumbi_avform wide=true lang=es] to handle different layouts and languages from within your template.
-* Tweak and overwrite the CSS to match the look of your template via the igumbi backend or the setting page in WordPress.
+* Tweak and overwrite the CSS to match the look of your template via the igumbi backend or the settings page in WordPress.

 == Screenshots ==